 After weighing the factors, designation as an Urban Reserve is the most appropriate decision.
 In evaluating this area, it is important to keep in mind the context and purpose of the urban and rural reserves designations.
 Because urban reserves are intended to provide a land supply over a 50-year time horizon, it is important to evaluate areas based on their physical characteristics rather than the current desires of various jurisdictions.
 It is also important to evaluate areas in light of the overall regional context.
 Designation of this 4,700 acre area as an Urban Reserve avoids designation of other areas containing Foundation or Important Agricultural Land.
-It would be difficult to justify urban reserve designations on additional Foundation Agricultural Land in the region, if this area, which is comprised entirely of Conflicted Agricultural Land, were not designated as an Urban Reserve (see OAR 660-027-0040(11)).
+It would be difficult to justify urban reserve designations on additional Foundation Agricultural Land, were not designated as an Urban Reserve (see OAR 660-027-0040(11)).